 From Logan Airport

 Take the Silver Line bus that stops outside all airline terminals to South Station.
 From here, take the Red Line train inbound to Harvard (train marked Alewife).
-(Travel time: 45 minutes)
+Travel time: 45 minutes.
+More about Logan Airport.

 From the Commuter Rail